 Take creativity to a new level

-The more extensive the adaptive reuse project, the more opportunities there are for creativity.
+The more extensive the refurbishment project, the more opportunities there are for creativity.

 Increase light to the core of a building